i18n-site/md/en/blog/tech/search.md

 By doing so, incremental indexing is achieved, which in turn reduces the computational load.

-In terms of front-end interaction, a progress bar indicating the loading of the index can be displayed to prevent lag during the initial load.
-Refer to "Progress Bar with Animation, Based on a Single progress + Pure css Implementation" [English](https://dev.to/i18n-site/a-single-progress-uses-pure-css-to-achieve-animation-effects-2oo) / [Chinese](https://juejin.cn/post/7413586285954154522).
+In terms of front-end interaction, the loading progress bar of the index can be displayed to avoid the sense of lag when loading for the first time.
+See "Progress Bar with Animation, Based on a Single progress + Pure css Implementation" [English](//dev.to/i18n-site/a-single-progress-uses-pure-css-to-achieve-animation-effects-2oo) / [Chinese](//juejin.cn/post/7413586285954154522).

 ### High Concurrency Writing in IndexedDB

-The project is developed using the asynchronous encapsulation of IndexedDB, based on the [idb](https://www.npmjs.com/package/idb) library.
+The project is developed based on the asynchronous encapsulation [idb](//www.npmjs.com/package/idb) of IndexedDB.

 IndexedDB operations, both reads and writes, are asynchronous.
 During index creation, documents are loaded concurrently to build the index.